 Once that was dry I applied a couple coats of Poly.

-Now to install the bench you want to measure up from the floor how high up the seat will be.
-Make a few marks that you can connect with your level.
+To install the bench you want to measure up from the floor how high up the seat will be.
+Make a few marks that you can connect with your level

 For the back wall we used a 2×4 for the support and used a level to make sure it was straight.
 Then we screwed a few screws into the studs.